Skip to Content

 Day 6.
 Swakopmund

-Swakopmund is our favorite town in Namibia.
-We stayed here for a couple of days relaxing, enjoying the beach, eating nice food, and drinking beer.
+Swakopmund was our favorite town in Namibia.
+We spent here a week during our road trip relaxing, enjoying the beach, eating nice food, and drinking beer.
 It is a great place to have a short break from long-distance driving.
-It’s not a big place but there are many amazing things to do in Swakopmund.
+It’s not a big place but there are many amazing things to do.
 As I already said you can just chill here and do nothing or you can go on an adventure tour and even do something extreme like skydiving in the desert.

 Swakopmund attractions